1. BLOCKCHAIN MARKET AND BUSINESS MODEL OVERVIEW

 6.2 Developer Liability

-It should also be borne in mind that the risk of developer abuse in a publicly governed blockchain is minimal.
+We would also add that the risk of developer abuse in a publicly governed blockchain is minimal.
 By its nature, each update to the open-sourced code is analysed and tested by other network participants who have a significant economic interest and the technical abilities to audit the code before implementing it.

 7.1 Decentralised Finance Platforms